 Converts an Audit Trail Log to a readable text file.
-OutFile defaults to "./snmpa_log.txt".
-LogName defaults to "snmpa log".
-LogFile defaults to "snmpa.log".
+OutFile defaults to "./snmpa\log.txt".
+LogName defaults to "snmpa\log".
+LogFile defaults to "snmpa\log".

 The Block option indicates if the log should be blocked during conversion.
-This could be usefull when converting large logs (when otherwise the log could wrap during conversion).
+This could be useful when converting large logs (when otherwise the log could wrap during conversion).
 Defaults to true.

-See snmp:log_to_txt for more info.
+See snmp:log\to\txt for more info.

 Converts an Audit Trail Log to a readable format and prints it on stdio.
-LogName defaults to "snmpa_log".
+LogName defaults to "snmpa\log".
 LogFile defaults to "snmpa.log".

 The Block option indicates if the log should be blocked during conversion.
-This could be usefull when converting large logs (when otherwise the log could wrap during conversion).
+This could be useful when converting large logs (when otherwise the log could wrap during conversion).
 Defaults to true.

-See snmp:log_to_io for more info.
+See snmp:log\to\io for more info.